 All of the linguistic/trained raters graduated with at least a degree in English or linguistics or English-related i.e. English teaching.
 That means all of them have foundation of language and/or English.
-Two of them (LT1 and LT4) hold a bachelor's degree while one has two master's degrees (LT3) and the other two (LT2 and LT5) are studying for Ph.D.
+Two of them (LT1 and LT4) hold a bachelor"s degree while one has two master beginning the other two (LT2 and LT5) are studying for Ph.D.